kubernetes/website/content/en/docs/concepts/scheduling-eviction/taint-and-toleration.md

 hard requirement). _Taints_ are the opposite -- they allow a node to repel a set of pods.

 _Tolerations_ are applied to pods.
 Tolerations allow the scheduler to schedule pods with matching taints.
-Tolerations allow scheduling but don't guarantee scheduling.
-The scheduler also [evaluates other parameters](/docs/concepts/scheduling-eviction/pod-priority-preemption/) as part of its function.
+Tolerations allow scheduling but don't guarantee scheduling: the scheduler also [evaluates other parameters](/docs/concepts/scheduling-eviction/pod-priority-preemption/) as part of its function.